cudail/snolf-rb2/README.md

 ### Everybody's Snolf

 * `everybodys_snolf` [off]: Force all characters to control like Snolf.

-* `everybodys_snolf_name_override` [on]: Changes the name displayed on the life counter in the head's up display for non-Snolf characters.
-Turning it off returns the life count display to normal.
+### Other gameplay settings

+* `snolf_hud_mode` [on]: Alters the life count section of the heads up display to reflect if infinite lives is enabled and alterters character names if Everybody's Snolf is enabled.
 Can also be set to `2` in to disable the life counter entirely.

-### Other gameplay settings

 * `snolf_inf_lives` [on]: Extra life is refunded on death
 * `snolf_fire_shield` [on]: Protects from spinning fire jets in Red Volcano
 * `snolf_shot_guide` [off]: Display a shot guide to help aim